Yohan460/go-jamf-api/api/docs/MobileDeviceGeneral.md

 HasExtensionAttributes returns a boolean if a field has been set.

+### GetLastLoggedInUsernameSelfService

+`func (o *MobileDeviceGeneral) GetLastLoggedInUsernameSelfService() string`

+GetLastLoggedInUsernameSelfService returns the LastLoggedInUsernameSelfService field if non-nil, zero value otherwise.

+### GetLastLoggedInUsernameSelfServiceOk

+`func (o *MobileDeviceGeneral) GetLastLoggedInUsernameSelfServiceOk() (*string, bool)`

+GetLastLoggedInUsernameSelfServiceOk returns a tuple with the LastLoggedInUsernameSelfService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastLoggedInUsernameSelfService

+`func (o *MobileDeviceGeneral) SetLastLoggedInUsernameSelfService(v string)`

+SetLastLoggedInUsernameSelfService sets LastLoggedInUsernameSelfService field to given value.

+### HasLastLoggedInUsernameSelfService

+`func (o *MobileDeviceGeneral) HasLastLoggedInUsernameSelfService() bool`

+HasLastLoggedInUsernameSelfService returns a boolean if a field has been set.

+### SetLastLoggedInUsernameSelfServiceNil

+`func (o *MobileDeviceGeneral) SetLastLoggedInUsernameSelfServiceNil(b bool)`

+ SetLastLoggedInUsernameSelfServiceNil sets the value for LastLoggedInUsernameSelfService to be an explicit nil

+### UnsetLastLoggedInUsernameSelfService
+`func (o *MobileDeviceGeneral) UnsetLastLoggedInUsernameSelfService()`

+UnsetLastLoggedInUsernameSelfService ensures that no value is present for LastLoggedInUsernameSelfService, not even an explicit nil
+### GetLastLoggedInUsernameSelfServiceTimestamp

+`func (o *MobileDeviceGeneral) GetLastLoggedInUsernameSelfServiceTimestamp() time.Time`

+GetLastLoggedInUsernameSelfServiceTimestamp returns the LastLoggedInUsernameSelfServiceTimestamp field if non-nil, zero value otherwise.

+### GetLastLoggedInUsernameSelfServiceTimestampOk

+`func (o *MobileDeviceGeneral) GetLastLoggedInUsernameSelfServiceTimestampOk() (*time.Time, bool)`

+GetLastLoggedInUsernameSelfServiceTimestampOk returns a tuple with the LastLoggedInUsernameSelfServiceTimestamp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastLoggedInUsernameSelfServiceTimestamp

+`func (o *MobileDeviceGeneral) SetLastLoggedInUsernameSelfServiceTimestamp(v time.Time)`

+SetLastLoggedInUsernameSelfServiceTimestamp sets LastLoggedInUsernameSelfServiceTimestamp field to given value.

+### HasLastLoggedInUsernameSelfServiceTimestamp

+`func (o *MobileDeviceGeneral) HasLastLoggedInUsernameSelfServiceTimestamp() bool`

+HasLastLoggedInUsernameSelfServiceTimestamp returns a boolean if a field has been set.

+### SetLastLoggedInUsernameSelfServiceTimestampNil

+`func (o *MobileDeviceGeneral) SetLastLoggedInUsernameSelfServiceTimestampNil(b bool)`

+ SetLastLoggedInUsernameSelfServiceTimestampNil sets the value for LastLoggedInUsernameSelfServiceTimestamp to be an explicit nil

+### UnsetLastLoggedInUsernameSelfServiceTimestamp
+`func (o *MobileDeviceGeneral) UnsetLastLoggedInUsernameSelfServiceTimestamp()`

+UnsetLastLoggedInUsernameSelfServiceTimestamp ensures that no value is present for LastLoggedInUsernameSelfServiceTimestamp, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)